Uniguide-AB/pportalen-laravel-gw/README.md

 PPGateway::triggerFullSync();
 ```

-`USerCreated` and `DepartmentCreated` will be triggered for every user and department available.
+`UserCreated` and `DepartmentCreated` will be triggered for every user and department available.